CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex4.md

       ![](./media/crz_e4_g_7.png)

+1. In the Windows search bar of the virtual machine, type **CMD**, and choose **Run as Administrator** from the right pane for the Command Prompt app.

+1. When the "User Account Control" window appears, select **Yes** to allow the app to run.

+1. Paste the script by right-clicking in the **Administrator: Command Prompt** window and press **Enter** to run it. **Note:** The window closes automatically after running the script.

 1. The configured automation rule will now run the playbook when an incident title contains `PowerShell`.
 Once triggered, an email notification is sent with incident details including severity, entities, and incident link.

    ![](./media/crz_e4_g_8.png)

+   > **Note:** Wait for 5–6 minutes for the playbook to trigger after the condition is met.

 ### Task 6: Create a Power Automate Flow to Log Flagged Emails into SharePoint